 Covid-19 is causing uncertainty within the UK screen sector and beyond.
 Film Hub North is working with industry colleagues to support exhibitors and filmmakers in the region at this difficult time.
 See below for updates on the current situation and useful resources for those in the screen sector.

-Support for Non-theatrical exhibitors
+Events for exhibitors

 Basic awareness training